20193793/school-notes/Selected Topics Lecture 6.md

 - Lack of storage space
 - Unwanted ads and pop-up windows

-A virus can be created by writing virus program or using virus maker tools
+A virus can be created by
+- Writing virus program
+- Using virus maker tools

 ## Worms